dzackgarza/Notes/Homological Algebra Talk.md

 A critical part of this is the fact that we get a map $\delta: H_k(C) \into H_{k-1}(A)$, so we can work our way towards lower dimensions.
 (It also helps if $A$ is somehow an easier object to work with)

 Thinking of $B$ as an "extension of $A$ by $C$", if we can find choices of $B$ that fit the extension and make the sequence exact, we can glean information about all three objects together.

+How is this used?
+In topology, the idea is that if we know how to glue a space together from small parts, and we understand the gluing maps well enough, then we have an avenue to understand the entire space (via its homology $H_k(X)$ for all $k$).

+One way this is explicitly used is to build the Mayer-Vietoris sequence, which allows us to compute the homology of two spaces whenever we know the homologies of both their union and intersection.
+(One usually takes these two spaces to be subspaces of a larger space we are interested in).

+For example, take the torus $T$ and cut it with a plane through the center into $T = U \coprod V$.
+Then both $U, V$ are cylinders ($S^1 \times I$), and $U \intersect V = S^1 \coprod S^1$, two disjoint circles.
+As seen earlier, we can compute homologies for spheres, and this gives us a way of combining that information to compute the homology of something a bit more complicated.